lexnederbragt/lexnederbragt.com/_posts/2026-02-03-simulated_intelligence.md

 [^cite_chatfield]: Chatfield, T (2025).
 AI and the future of pedagogy (White Paper).
 London: Sage. doi: 10.4135/wp520172 https://www.sagepub.com/explore-our-content/white-papers/2025/11/03/ai-and-the-future-of-pedagogy

 [^cite_Sherwoord]: A good example is David Sherwood, "Artificial Intelligence or Simulated Intelligence?" https://cogscisol.com/artificial-intelligence-or-simulated-intelligence/.

+[^AI_declaration]: Except for the image, no generative artificial intelligence tools were used in the writring of this blogpost.